NullChapter/Rebel-Alliance-CTF/4.Cryptogrpahic-Failures/README.md

 The hash is encrypted using 4 levels of encryption techniques:

-i)Decrypt the hash using the txt file
+i)Decrypt the hash using the [txt](https://github.com/NullChapter/Rebel-Alliance-CTF/blob/main/4.Cryptogrpahic-Failures/common.txt) file.

+ii)With the decrypted text use vigenere cipher and decrypt ot using the key "Force"

+iii)Further apply Rail fence cipher:3 to enter into the final level

+iv)Atlast apply Caeser shift cipher to find the flag.